Prosecutors seek court change for Goldman Sachs’s 1MDB trial

 Three Goldman subsidiaries and two former executives were charged in December for alleged breaches of securities laws including making false, misleading statements to investors.
 Another 17 more current and former directors at Goldman were charged in August with allegedly conniving to commit the massive fraud.

 Hisyam declined to comment on the allegations.
-Goldman has pleaded not guilty to the charges.
+Goldman has not entered pleas to the charges.

 In January, Goldman CEO David Solomon apologized to the Malaysian people for former banker Tim Leissner’s role in arranging the bond sales for 1MDB.
 Solomon has said the investment bank conducted due diligence but was misled by Leissner and former Malaysian government officials.

-Note: This story has been corrected to show Goldman has not entered any plea, not that it has entered a not guilty plea.